-Safeguarding Governor who will receive reports of allegations against the Head Teacher and act on behalf of the Governing Body: Maureen Atkinson
+The Chair of Governors, Becky Smith, will receive reports of allegations against the Head Teacher and act on behalf of the Governing Body

 The Designated Safeguarding Lead is also the first point of contact for external agencies that are pursuing Child Protection investigations and co-ordinates the school's representation at CP conferences and Core Group meetings (including the submission of written reports for conferences).
 When an individual concern/incident is brought to the notice of the Designated Safeguarding Lead, they will be responsible for deciding upon whether or not this should be reported to other agencies as a safeguarding issue.
-Where there is any doubt as to the seriousness of this concern, or disagreement between the Designated Safeguarding Lead and the member of staff reporting the concern, advice will be sought from the Deputy Designated Safeguarding Lead, the LA's Strategic Lead Officer for safeguarding in education services or the Early Help Service (EHS) Duty Manager.
+Where there is any doubt as to the seriousness of this concern, or disagreement between the Designated Safeguarding Lead, the LA's Strategic Lead Officer for safeguarding in education services or the Early Help Service (EHS) Duty Manager.
 If a child is in immediate danger or is at risk of harm, a referral will be made to children's social care and/or the police immediately.
 Anyone can make a referral.
 Where referrals are not made by the Designated Safeguarding Lead, the DSL will be informed, as soon as possible, that a referral has been made.